MakerGram/workshops/docs/projects/digital-scale.md

 After that, we will display the distance on a LCD display for protability.

 ### 3.2 Connection Diagram
-Connect the LDR and Arduino as mentioned below
+Connect the HCSRO4 and Arduino as mentioned below

 |HCSR04 | Arduino Pin|
 |--------|------------|